PET imaging of inflammation and infection

 The location of inflamed tissue can be found using PET imaging, which is sufficient in many clinical situations, but it would be useful to distinguish between inflammation caused by normal wound heeling and post-surgical infection, and between sterile and infectious loosening of joint replacements.
 At present the role of PET in the discrimination between infection and non-microbial inflammation, let alone identification of pathogens, is limited, but developing rapidly.

-Numerous inflammation-specific PET tracers have been introduced.
-Many tracers that have been aimed for tumour imaging have been found to accumulate to the tumours at least partly because of local inflammation.
+Numerous inflammation-specific PET radiopharmaceuticals have been introduced.
+Many radiopharmaceuticals that have been aimed for tumour imaging have been found to accumulate to the tumours at least partly because of local inflammation.

 Activated inflammatory cells have an increased demand for glucose.
 Increased expression of glucose transporters and hexokinase results in increased uptake of [18F]FDG in the tissue crowded by activated macrophages and neutrophils.
 Although increased [18F]FDG uptake is not specific for inflammation, it has been used to study for example rheumatoid arthritis, Lyme arthritis (Pietikäinen et al., 2017), inflammatory bowel disease, sarcoidosis, idiopathic retroperitoneal fibrosis (Vaglio and Maritati, 2016), vasculitis, vascular inflammation in atherosclerosis, renal inflammation and infections (Wan et al., 2018, bone and prostheses infections, diabetic foot (Basu et al, 2012), eosinophilic inflammation in asthma, and muscular inflammation (Yamada et al., 1995; Tatejama et al., 2015; Aro et al., 2017).
 Since [18F]FDG PET can detect both inflammation and cancer, it is optimal for imaging patients with fever of unknown origin (Bleeker-Rovers et al., 2009).